-The project will be responsible for managing, conducting and allocating sufficient funds for the interim evaluation.
-The interim evaluation must be conducted by an independent third party.
+The project will be responsible for managing and allocating sufficient funds for the midterm evaluation.
+The midterm evaluation must be conducted by an independent third party.
 According to the food assistance program regulations, the independent third party conducting the evaluation must be financially and legally separate from the organization.
-The purpose of contracting with an independent consultant is to bring an independent and unbiased perspective to the evaluation process and to bring specialized skills or experiences to the
+The purpose of